dmitryikh/rust-vs-cpp-bench/binary_search/README.md

 For the given arrays `A` and `B` print index `j` that is `A[j] = B[i]` for every `i`, or `-1` if `B[i]` is not found in the `A`.
 The first line contains `n`, which is number of elements in `A`.
 And `n` integer numbers, which is `A`'s elements.
+Elements of `A` in ascending order.
 The second line containes the same information for `B` array.

 ```
 Sample Input: